Brown-University-Library/bell/README.md

 ### TODOs...

+- switch `'utf-8', 'replace'` to `'utf-8'`
+- in `acc_num_to_pid.py`, change function names that indicate solr is being hit, to names that indicate that bdr-search-api is being hit.
 - review tests and edit or delete those not used.
     - consider incorporating test-run into README flow.
 - low-importance interesting idea -- create a script to check file-access dates to determine old-unused code.